 Read on to find out more!

-Lots of different things can give you lash pain, but the first thing to know is that the pain actually comes from the area around your lashes and not from the lashes themselves.
+Lots of different things can give you lash pain, like using eyelash curlers, but the first thing to know is that the pain actually comes from the area around your lashes and not from the lashes themselves.
 You see, our lashes are filled mainly with protein and they don’t contain any nerve fibres, but the roots of our lashes and the surrounding skin have plenty.
 If something makes this area unhappy, then it can feel like the actual lash is hurting.

 Here, we break down the common causes of lash pain and how to handle them: